 Call on VHF Ch 80 or by mobile for clearance to lock-in and for a berth.
 Enter via a short channel aligned 220° and marked by beacons.

-Hythe Marina has 206 berths; max LOA: 16m*; fuel (petrol/diesel); gas; boat lifting and storage ashore; 40-ton boat hoist; slipway; boat repairs; laundry facilities; bars and restaurants; boutique hotel; electric vehicle charging; brokerage; 24/7 self-storage facilities; pump out station; and MDL Wi-Fi.
+Hythe Marina has 206 berths; max LOA: 16m*; fuel (petrol/diesel); gas; boat lifting and storage ashore; 40-ton boat hoist; slipway; boat repairs; laundry facilities; bar and restaurant; boutique hotel; electric vehicle charging; brokerage; 24/7 self-storage facilities; pump out station; and MDL Wi-Fi.

 *Larger vessels can be accommodated but check with marina in advance